p65536/AI-UX-Customizer/docs/UX-Customizer/README.md

 * **Specify local files for images used in themes** (automatically converted to Base64 data)
 * Export/import settings (in JSON format)
 * **Includes sample settings, making it easy to get started.**
+* **[GGGUX only] Auto-load full chat history**: Automatically loads the entire chat history when opening a conversation, eliminating the need to manually scroll up multiple times.

 ---